How to Choose the Proper Heating System for Your Home in Burleson, TX

 There are three types of heating systems.
 Gas, oil and propane systems are common and offer an efficiency of 78–96%.
 These systems come as base models, mid-efficiency models and high-efficiency models.

 Boilers are also common.
 Newer models come with an AFUE efficiency rating of 80%, while older models are less efficient.
 Boilers mainly use electricity.
 They have heat pumps that distribute the water and these use electricity.

 Electric heat pumps apply the same refrigerant cycle as in an air conditioner.
 These pumps are more efficient compared to other electric heating systems.
 They have the same operating costs as gas operating systems.

 Sizing determines how efficient a system heats at home.
 In many cases, the contractor might install a larger system than you think you need to ensure it performs even in severe weather.
 A larger system also ensures there’s sufficient heat in a home even when the distribution system is inefficient or the insulation system doesn’t work as expected.

 While a large system can perform well in extreme temperatures, it won’t perform at peak efficiency.
 A contractor can help you calculate the size needed for your system.

 Contractors perform a heating load calculation to determine the right size of the heating system.
 Factors that determine the size needed in a home include air-tightness, size of the rooms, efficiency of the insulation system and orientation of the windows.

 It’s important to work with a contractor to help you choose the best heating system for your home in Burleson, TX.
 With heating systems accounting for up to 42% of household utility bills, you need to acquire the right system to save on electricity costs.
-When you’re ready to choose the best heating system for your needs and have it installed, call Airmasters Heating & Air Conditioning Inc. and talk to a member of our professional team.
+When you’re ready to choose the best heating system for your needs and have it installed, call Airmasters AC, Heat, Plumbing & Electrical and talk to a member of our professional team.